mtornatta/cs261-handbook-example/dictionary.md

 Dictionaries are especially helpful when cataloguing or when needing to know if a piece of data belongs to a data set.

 If data is needing to be manipulated or ordered in a certain way, dictionaries may not be the best match.
+They also aren't helpful in situations where data is not easily mapped to a key.

 # Example